Australian Aboriginal languages: Language revival

 In recent decades, there have been attempts to revive indigenous languages.
 Significant challenges exist, however, for the revival of languages in the dominant English language culture of Australia.

 The Kaurna language, spoken by the Kaurna people of the Adelaide plains, has been the subject of a concerted revival movement since the 1980s, coordinated by Kaurna Warra Pintyanthi, a unit working out of the University of Adelaide.
 The language had rapidly disappeared after the settlement of South Australia and the breaking up of local indigenous people.
 Ivaritji, the last known speaker of the language, died in 1931.
 However, a substantial number of primary source records existed for the language, from which the language was reconstructed.

+The Tasmanian Aboriginal Centre, in collaboration with the University of Tasmania and the wider Aboriginal community, is undergoing the process of reviving Traditional Tasmanian languages through the construction of palawa kani (trans.
+"Tasmanian Aborigines speak").
+The palawa kani Language Program has been in the works since the early 1990s.
+Due to the linguistic ethnocide of Aboriginal Tasmanians, palawa kani is the only Aboriginal language of Lutruwita/Tasmania today.

 Common features

 "Some Aboriginal people distinguish between usership and ownership.
 There are even those who claim that they own a language although they only know one single word of it: its name."

 Whether it is due to genetic unity or some other factor such as occasional contact, typologically the Australian languages form a language area or Sprachbund, sharing much of their vocabulary and many distinctive phonological features across the entire continent.

 A common feature of many Australian languages is that they display so-called avoidance speech, special speech registers used only in the presence of certain close relatives.
 These registers share the phonology and grammar of the standard language, but the lexicon is different and usually very restricted.
 There are also commonly speech taboos during extended periods of mourning or initiation that have led to numerous Aboriginal sign languages.

 For morphosyntactic alignment, many Australian languages have ergative–absolutive case systems.
 These are typically split systems; a widespread pattern is for pronouns (or first and second persons) to have nominative–accusative case marking and for third person to be ergative–absolutive, though splits between animate and inanimate are also found.
 In some languages the persons in between the accusative and ergative inflections (such as second person, or third-person human) may be tripartite: that is, marked overtly as either ergative or accusative in transitive clauses, but not marked as either in intransitive clauses.
 There are also a few languages which employ only nominative–accusative case marking.